itsandriy/0.32.0/DOCS/interface-changes.rst

       setting the properties to non-existing tracks may report it as selected track for a small time window, until it's forced back to "no".
 The exact details how this is handled may change in the future.
-    - remove old Apple Remote support, including --input-appleremote
-    - add MediaPlayer support and remove the old Media Key event tap on macOS. this possibly also re-adds the Apple Remote support
     - the "edition" property now strictly returns the value of the option, instead of the runtime value.
 The new "current-edition" property needs to be queried to read the runtime-chosen edition.
 This is a breaking change